 You will be permitted to continue to reside under your existing Stamp 4 permission for 6 months.
-Following completion of the 6 month "grace period" the permission will be liable to obtained further employment or has been permitted to remain on another basis.
+Following completion of the 6 month "grace period" the permission will be liable to be terminated unless in the meantime the holder has obtained further employment or has been permitted to remain on another basis.